 Your body DOES obey the laws of thermodynamics (energy in, energy out), and your metabolism isn’t slow!
-You’re simply eating too much.
+As we point out in our article “Why Can’t I Lose Weight,” you’re simply eating too much.
 I promise!
 Take 3 minutes to watch this if you’re convinced your metabolism doesn’t operate like normal:

 A quick note: if you are used to eating 4,000 calories a day, switching to 2,000 per day will probably make you want to gnaw your arm off – instead, slowly decrease your calorie intake by a few hundred calories each week.